-Asylum Seeker Resource Centre Inc. Notes to the financial statements 30 June 2022
+Asylum Seeker Resource Centre Inc. Notes to the financial statements 30 June 2022 ended Accounting Standards and Interpretations adopted

 Note 1.
 Significant accounting policies

 The principal accounting policies adopted in the preparation of the financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.